Premium Rates

 A voluntary payment is not a prepayment for premiums that an employer will owe.
 Once an employer makes a voluntary payment, it cannot be refunded.

-Note: Employers may not make voluntary payments if they owe past-due payments.
+Note: Voluntary Premium Payments must be submitted online in MyUI Employer+.
+Paper checks are no longer accepted.
+Employers may not make voluntary payments if they owe past-due payments.

 Visit the Premium Payments page for more information about VPPs.